Hu Chunhua 胡春华

 Prospects: First promoted to the Politburo in 2012 but missed out on promotion to the 19th Politburo Standing Committee in 2017.
 Appointed Vice Premier March 2018.

 Standing in the Party and Career Highlights:

 Hu Chunhua’s previous status as a rising 6th generation star has been blighted by his being Hu Jintao’s protégé.
-For some years – along with the disgraced Sun Zhengcai – Hu has been talked of as a front-runner to become a possible General Secretary of the Chinese Communist Party in 2022, due to the “tradition” of former leaders selecting their successor’s successor, but Xi Jinping’s overwhelming power and influence seem to have swept away both such traditions and any limits to his term of office.
+For some years – along with the disgraced Sun Zhengcai – Hu was talked of as a front-runner to become a possible General Secretary of the Chinese Communist Party in 2022, due to the “tradition” of former leaders selecting their successor’s successor, but Xi Jinping’s overwhelming power and influence have swept away both such traditions and any limits to his term of office.

-Prior to the 19th Party Congress a number of China-watchers considered that Hu, along with newly rising 6th generation colleague Chen Min-er, could join the Politburo Standing Committee member.
+Prior to the 19th Party Congress Hu, along with newly rising 6th generation colleague Chen Min-er, were considered likely join the Politburo Standing Committee member.
 However, neither Hu, Chen, not any 6th generation leader were promoted to the Politburo Standing Committee, prompting speculation that Xi Jinping was planning to remove the two-term limit for Party leaders.
 This change which was approved in March 2018.